Rosa Campbell Praed: Later life and literary career

-1880 she published her first book, An Australian Heroine, which had been twice returned to her for revision by Chapman and Hall's reader, George Meredith; he probably gave her advice of great value.
+In 1880, she published her first book, An Australian Heroine, which had been twice returned to her for revision by Chapman and Hall's reader, George Meredith; he probably gave her advice of great value.
 It was well-reviewed and established her as an author.
 This book was followed by Policy and Passion (1881), one of the best of her earlier books, which went into at least three editions.
 An Australian reprint was issued in 1887 under the title of Longleat of Kooralbyn.
 Nadine; the Study of a Woman, was published in 1882, Moloch; a Story of Sacrifice, in 1883, and Zero; a story of Monte Carlo, in 1884.

 As her fame grew, the Praeds moved from Northamptonshire to London.
 Celebrities such as the writers Oscar Wilde, Rudyard Kipling and Bram Stoker visited them.
 They also mixed with playwrights, actors such as Ellen Terry, painters, artists, politicians and people interested in occultism and theosophy.
 She also met another expatriate Australian, the artist Mortimer Menpes.